Classified (rapper): 1995–2004: Early beginnings

 Boyd attended Hants East Rural High School in Milford Station, Nova Scotia.
-He started his own production label, Half Life Records, and released his first full-length LP called Time's Up, Kid in 1995.
+He started his own production label, Half Life Records, and released his first full-length LP titled Time's Up, Kid in 1995.

-After years of working on music, including eight studio albums and sorting through label contracts, Boyd produced, recorded, and released his ninth album, Trial & Error, and signed a nationwide distribution deal with Toronto-based URBNET Records in 2003.
-Containing collaborations with up-and-coming Canadian artists like Eternia and DL Incognito, as well as Canadian rap veteran Maestro, the album was one of the highest-selling independent rap albums in Canada in 2004.
+Boyd released eight studio albums and independently produced, recorded, and released his ninth album, Trial & Error.
+He signed a nationwide distribution deal with Toronto-based URBNET Records in 2003.
+The album contains collaborations with Canadian artists like Eternia and DL Incognito, as well as Canadian rap veteran Maestro.
+The album was one of the highest-selling independent rap albums in Canada in 2004.

-With the support of Canadian grant foundation VideoFACT, Boyd was able to release two music videos for the singles "Just the Way It Is" and "Unexpected".
-Boyd continued to develop his production skills and worked alongside prominent MCs in Canada including Choclair and Maestro Fresh Wes.
-He also collaborated with Shady Records recording artist Royce da 5'9" and opened for Ludacris, Snoop Dogg, Busta Rhymes, The Game, Nelly, MC Grizzly, Captain Capota, Nas, The Black Eyed Peas and Black Moon.
+With the support of Canadian grant foundation VideoFACT, Boyd released two music videos for the singles "Just the Way It Is" and "Unexpected".
+Boyd worked with prominent MCs in Canada including Choclair and Maestro Fresh Wes.
+He collaborated with Shady Records recording artist Royce da 5'9" and opened for Ludacris, Snoop Dogg, Busta Rhymes, The Game, Nelly, MC Grizzly, Captain Capota, Nas, The Black Eyed Peas and Black Moon.